 Grasie is on the creative board of GUMPTION PICTURES, a new micro-studio that cultivates fresh storytelling from diverse creators, founded by Dave Hill in 2017.
 She currently leads the diversity outreach program.

-Her recent acting credits include day roles on 9-1-1 on FOX, Good Trouble on Freeform, The Affair and Masters of Sex on Showtime, Criminal Minds and the pilot Four Stars on CBS.
+Her acting credits include day roles on 9-1-1 on FOX, Good Trouble on Freeform, The Affair and Masters of Sex on Showtime, Criminal Minds and the pilot Four Stars on CBS.
 She has also been featured in over a dozen national commercials and indie films.

 Grasie attended New York University and graduated magna cum laude with a degree in Broadcast Journalism and Spanish.